 Event Sourcing with a Postgres Event Store

-Scott Bellware works software teams on monolith remediation and autonomous services projects.
-He’s been on a five-year mission to incorporate all the good things he’s learned in the distributed systems world with all the good things he’s learned in the mainstream web app world.
+Scott Bellware works with software teams on evented and message-based systems, as well as architecture remediation.
+He’s been on a ten-year mission to incorporate all the good things he’s learned in the distributed systems world with all the good things he’s learned in the mainstream web app world.
 He's a software professional with 25 years of industry experience, and has been hands-on in virtually every role in a software organization from developer, to QA, to product manager, to CTO.
-Scott is a contributor to the open source Eventide toolkit for event-sourced autonomous services.
+Scott is a co-founder of the open source Eventide Project and Message DB.

 No video of the event yet, sorry!